The-CodeINN/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * File 14-decimal_to_hexadecimal is a script that converts a number from base 10 to base 16.

+File 100-decimal_to_heaxadecimal is a script that converts a number from base 10 to base 16.

-* File 100-rot13 is a script that encodes and decodes text using the rot13 encryption.
+* File 101-rot13 is a script that encodes and decodes text using the rot13 encryption.

-* File 101-odd is a script that prints every other line from the input, starting with the first line.
+* File 102-odd is a script that prints every other line from the input, starting with the first line.

-* File 102-water_and_stir is a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+* File 103-water_and_stir is a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.